Expressive Arts Coaching, Consulting, and Education

 Rust and Lace Metal Plate Etchings

-I am perpetually intrigued by the ways in which individuals integrate into their sense of self the innate portions of their identity which they cannot control and did not choose.
-In the way that we inhabit buildings and cities built by others, it seems that most of what we do is to navigate structures we did not design.
-I explore this subject in my work by combining architectural imagery with the printing of metal plates which I have either imprinted with lace or rusted with acid.
-Rust is a time-bound biological process that naturally creates color, form, and texture.
-I utilize rust to represent the nature-based parts of ourselves: the immeasurable quantity of biological processes which continuously construct and reshape our reality outside of our personal control, choice, or even knowledge.
-In lace I observe the intricacies of a manmade pattern that is passed down through generations.
-Upon a second glance I perceive its delicately interwoven strands as if they are actually DNA formations viewed through a microscope.
-In my prints, I invite lace to engage the questions of inherited social values and cultural structures.
-In my mosaic-ed compositions of rust and lace, I create a space for contemplation on how we, as individuals, build our unique identities within realities which are overwhelmingly not our own.
+I am perpetually intrigued by the ways in which individuals integrate into their sense of self the portions of their identity which they cannot control and did not choose.
+I explore this subject in my intaglio work by combining architectural imagery with the printing of metal plates which I have either imprinted with lace or rusted with acid.
+Rust is a biological process that naturally creates color, form, and texture.
+I utilize rust to represent the nature-based parts of ourselves: the immeasurable quantity of biological processes which continuously shape our reality, such as gender, skin color, and body shape.
+In lace, I observe the intricacies of a man-made pattern that is passed down through generations.
+In my prints, I invite lace to engage the questions of inherited social values and cultural structures such as language, religion, and worldview.
+I find architecture fascinating for the way that it profoundly impacts our inner sense of self and personal history, though it was mostly built, often before we were born, by strangers outside of our individual decision-making or knowing.
+In my mosaic compositions of architecture, rust, and lace, I create a space for contemplation about how we as individuals actively construct our unique identities by organizing and reorganizing our complex relationships to the unchosen aspects of ourselves.